‘Mobiliteit vanuit-de-Mens’, a strong basis for a variety of client situations

 Transportation and mobility can be understood by viewing it as the sum of many individual decisions to leave home at a certain time, with a certain purpose, and method of transport.
 We have systemically built a knowledge base of extensive data on these individual decisions, by combining numerous public data sources.
 This knowledge base, that we call ‘Mobiliteit vanuit-de-Mens’, has proved very useful for a variety of client situations.

 Client example 1: designing future products by assessing market potential

-A prominent transportation company has the chance and challenge to make an offer for its future product.
+A prominent public transportation company has the chance to design a new network and service offering.
 Where can they compete with car transportation?
 And with competitors in the sector?
 What offering will attract most travellers?
 Is it about travel time, comfort, stop density?
 To crack this case, we combined 1) our own multi-year insight from ‘Mobiliteit vanuit-de-Mens’ as a basis to formulate hypotheses and 2) a substantial amount of anonymized check-in/check-out data to test these hypotheses.
-We determined no regret minimum options and a road map of more challenging add-ons based on empirical results.
+We determined no-regret-options and a road map of more challenging add-ons based on empirical results.
 Several years later, the success of the proposed service lines can be measured in real-life.

 Public transport demand is strongly peaked, especially in the morning with a ‘hyper-peak’ of 45 minutes.
 Evidently, this leads to high operational costs and/ or capacity issues.
 On the motorway, congestion and loss of time cause drivers to shift their travel, widening the peak to 2-3 hours.
 In public transport, crowdedness of vehicles does not have the same effect, but does lead to significant complaints.
 So how to solve this?
 Should a specific customer segment be targeted?
 Is cooperation with employers/ universities desirable?
 Can a financial incentive work?
 And is that to be a discount, a premium or a combination?